sca-research/GILES/BUILDING.md

 1) **Create an empty build directory.**

-2) **From the build directory run this command.** This will generate native build files for your platform.
-A specific generator can be specified using the `-G *generator*` flag.
+2) **From the build directory you just created, run this command.**
+This will generate native build files for your platform.
+A specific generator can be specified using the
+`-G *generator*` flag.
 A [list of generators is available here.](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html)
 ```
-cmake /path/to/source/directory/
+cmake /path-to-source-directory
 ```

 3) **Run this command to compile the code.** This will compile the program using